Fixed-Gaussian Spectral Algorithms: Minimax Optimal Rates for Misspecified Learning and Transfer: Robust transfer learning under concept shift

-The example discussed above highlights that both the relative signal strength of the target and source functions and the geometric angle between them play significant roles in determining the efficiency of offset transfer learning.
-This form encompasses most transfer learning algorithms that rely on biased regularization, e.g., \citet{scholkopf2001generalized, kuzborskij2013stability, li2022transfer}.
-The explanation becomes more complex for general model transformation functions $G$ due to the absence of an explicit form of $G$, making it challenging to analyze the precise factors that influence the efficiency.
-In such cases, we can only conclude that the efficiency depends on the signal strength ratio of $f^{\delta}$ to $f^{P}$, which still refines the results in previous literature that ignored or misjudged $\xi$.
+\end{example} While this work focuses on nonparametric regression, the principle in the example discussed above generalizes to most offset transfer learning for various statistical models, e.g., \citet{scholkopf2001generalized, kuzborskij2013stability, li2022transfer}.
+The explanation becomes more complex for general model transformation functions $G$ due to the absence of an explicit form of $G$, making it challenging to analyze the precise components that influence the efficiency.
+In such cases, we can only conclude that the efficiency depends on the shift-to-signal ratio, which still refines the results in previous literature that ignored or misjudged $\xi$.